redgridone/plasmid/README.md

 The Merkle tree structure has an added advantage over hash-chain based append only feeds in that it allows partial replication with data integrity.
 This is important for edge devices which cannot store the large quantites of data required to effectively participate.
 The only requirement is that an author must have access to the entirety of their feed history in order to compute the root hash (although they do not have to store it themselves).

-A non-author wishing to verify part of the feed must request a subset of the tree hashes signed by the author.
-This allows them to verify ordering and authorship on a partial chunk.
-This is similar to how file chunks are verified in BitTorrent.

 A messaging protocol allows peers to request subsets of the feed from the author or from each other.
 It also allows peers to notify each other of new messages as they are created so they can be propagated in close to real time.